codalogic/Aarch64-Experiments/060-puthex/README.md

     bne     .L_puthex_3
 ```

-Otherwise skip the zero byte by shifting in the next byte and
+Otherwise skip the zero byte by shifting in the next byte
-decrementing the loop count.
+and decrementing the loop count.
+Then branch back to the check to
+see if the next byte is zero.

 ```asm
     lsr     x11, x11, #8